JustinLupica/JustinLupica/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Justin_Lupica?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FJustin_Lupica&screen_name=Justin_Lupica)

-## I'm a Husband, Father, Full-Stack Software Developer, and a grad of the Flatiron School!
+## 👨‍👩‍👦‍👦 I'm a Husband, Father, Full-Stack Software Developer, and a grad of the Flatiron School!

-- 🔭 My passion is coding and bringing life to our visions!
-- 🌱 I love React, Javascript and learning more everyday!
+- 💻 I love React, Javascript and learning more everyday!
-- 👯 I would love to collaborate with other developers
+- 👯 I would love to collaborate with other developers.
+- 🏈 I am a diehard Cincinnati Bengals fan, and love playing video games and football with my family and friends.
+- 🏝️ One of my favorite things to do is travel and spend time with my family.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I used to be a 3d animator but wanted to learn to code so I could continue to create while also solving problems!

 ### Spotify Playing 🎧